LPhongKhoang/my_vidly/public/readme.txt

     ==> still have to remember to call wrapper function in each route ==> improvement
   d.
 Use "express-async-errors" lib
+    + for: catching async error hapeens in express handler pipelines
     + load module in index.js (don't have to store result.
 Just load it)
     + It works like the naive implementation above.
 We still need part-b (error-middleware)
 2. Loggin to file